Mixed precision iterative refinement for linear inverse problems: Filtering Analysis of Iterative Refinement

 where $r^{(k-1)}_{PL}$ denotes the $(k-1)^{th}$ residual of preconditioned Landweber solution given by \eqref{preconLand_wFF_3prec}.
 To compute $x^{(k)}_{IR}$ with respect to its own prior solutions and $x_{PL}^{(q)}$ for $q=0,1,\dots,k$, we rewrite $A^Tr_{PL}^{(k-1)}$ using \eqref{preconLand} as follows

 Here, we point out that by construction $M^TM$ is invertible.
 With this substitution the result follows. $ $ \end{proof}

-\rev{ We comment that during the computation of the $k^{th}$ iterate of \eqref{lemma2_result} that the product $\left(M^TM\right)\left[x^{(k)}_{PL}-x^{(k-1)}_{PL}\right]$ is computed in Pr$_3$ but $\left(M^TM\right)$ is computed in Pr$_1$.
-Thus, before presenting the mixed precision generalization of Theorem \ref{thm1}, we present in Proposition \ref{prop2} the variable precision case of Proposition \ref{prop1}.
-In Algorithm \ref{alg_mixedPrecPreconLand} we provide the steps for computing preconditioned Landweber where we note that the preconditioner $\left(M^TM\right)$ is an input and the working precision is Pr$_3$ (as per Lemma \ref{IR_reform_MP}).
-The framework for the computations of the filter factors is summarized in Algorithm \ref{alg_5_preconLand_3prec}. }
+We comment that during the computation of the $k^{th}$ iterate of \eqref{lemma2_result} that the product $\left(M^TM\right)\left[x^{(k)}_{PL}-x^{(k-1)}_{PL}\right]$ is computed in Pr$_3$ but $\left(M^TM\right)$ is computed in Pr$_1$.
+Thus, before presenting the mixed precision generalization of Theorem \ref{thm1}, we present in Proposition \ref{prop2} the mixed precision version of Proposition \ref{prop1}.
+In Algorithm \ref{alg_mixedPrecPreconLand} we provide the steps for computing preconditioned Landweber where we note that the preconditioner $\left(M^TM\right)$ is an input and Pr$_3$ is used uniformly (as per Lemma \ref{IR_reform_MP}).
+The framework for the computations of the filter factors is summarized in Algorithm \ref{alg_5_preconLand_3prec}.